korguy/PIFu_Part/README.md

-# Reconstruction of human 3D avatar mesh from 2D images by occupancy modeling
+# Automatic Rigging by Part Segmaentation in 3D Human Avatar Reconstruction